Trentonom0r3/SoundBuddy-Studio/README.md

 1. Download the ZXP file from the most recent release.
 2. Install the ZXP file using [ZXPInstaller](https://aescripts.com/learn/zxp-installer/).

-### After Initial Install ###
+### After Initial Install

-1. Navigate to the folder placed in the extensions directory; `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\SoundBuddy Studio`.
+1. Navigate to the folder placed in the extensions directory: `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\SoundBuddy Studio`.
 2. Within the `python` folder, execute the `run.bat` file.
 This will set up dependencies.
 This may take a few moments.
-  - Once the terminal has finished running, you may close the terminal, and use the extension as normal!
+  - Once the terminal has finished running, you may close the terminal and use the extension as normal.

 ## 🚀 Usage 🚀